-growing, processing, spinning, educating, processing tools, retted straw, scuthed fibres, hand hackled stricks
+Flax seed for growing 2025 seed now available, processing, spinning, educating, processing tools, retted straw, scutched fibres, hand hackled stricks

 Established 2008